 Do not emphasize excerpts from the text: do not underline and do not use bold.
 Do not use capital letters in proper nouns (other than the first letter) in the text or Bibliographical References.
 When using acronyms or abbreviations, describe them in full the first time they are mentioned in the text.

-The Summary should contain the relevant information, allowing the reader to get a general idea of the work.
-All articles submitted must have a summary in Portuguese or Spanish and in English (abstract), between 150 and 250 words.
-For Original Articles, abstracts should be structured including objectives, methods, results and conclusions.
+The abstract should contain relevant information, allowing the reader to get a general idea of the work.
+All articles submitted must have an abstract in Portuguese or English, until 300 words.
+For original articles, the abstract should be structured including introduction, methods, results, and conclusions.
 For the other categories, the format of the abstracts may be the narrative, but preferably with the same information.
-They should not contain quotations and abbreviations.
-Highlighting at least three and at most six indexing terms, extracted from the vocabulary Medical Subject Headings of U.S. National Library of Medicine – MeSH (Http://www.nlm.nih.gov/mesh/), when they follow the “Abstract”.
-If no descriptors are available to cover the subject of the manuscript, terms or expressions of known use may be indicated.
+They should not contain quotations and with a minimum of abbreviations.

 It should be limited to describing the results found without including interpretations and comparisons.
-Present the results in logical sequence, with text, tables and figures.
+Present the results in a logical sequence, with text, tables, and figures.

 For all references, cite all authors up to six.
-When in greater numbers, cite the first six authors followed by the expression et al. Examples:
+When in greater numbers, cite the first six authors followed by the expression et al, for examples:

 Tables and Figures

-The presentation of this material should be in black and white, on separate sheets, with captions and respective numbers printed next to each illustration.
+The presentation of this material should be in black and white, on separate pages, with captions and respective numbers printed next to each illustration.
 The name of the manuscript and authors must be noted on the back of each figure and table.
 All tables and figures should also be sent in digital files, preferably in Microsoft Word ® files and the rest in Microsoft Excel ®, Tiff or JPG files.
 The quantities, units and symbols used in the tables must comply with the national nomenclature.
-Surgery and biopsy photographs where colorations and special techniques were used will be considered for color printing and the authors will be responsible for the additional cost.
+The colorful pictures are preferred for documentation of surgery and biopsy.

 Captions: Print the captions using double space, accompanying the respective figures (graphics, photographs and illustrations) and tables.
 Each caption should be numbered in Arabic numerals, corresponding to its citations in the text.